 Makarska Riviera, Croatia

-The Makarska Riviera is one of the lesser-known beach destinations on the Dalmatian coast.
-A small-town alternative to places such as Split and Dubrovnik, this town is home to the so-called Makarska Riviera.
-Featuring exceptional white beaches, pine forests, a wonderful seafront promenade and lively nightlife such as in Brela.
+Featuring exceptional white beaches, pine forests, a magnificent seafront promenade, and lively nightlife such as in Brela.
 Makarska is a superb off-the-beaten-track beach destination on the Adriatic coast.

 Zlatni Rat, Bol, Croatia